wp-staging/wp-staging-cli-releases/README.md

 ### Download Pre-Built Binary

 1. Download executables for all major operating systems from [here](https://github.com/wp-staging/wp-staging-cli-releases/archive/refs/heads/main.zip).
-2. Extract the zip and get the appropriate binary for your operating system from the `build` folder.
+2. Extract the zip and get the appropriate binary `wp-staging-cli` for your operating system from inside the `build` folder.
 3. Optional: Move the `wp-staging-cli` binary to a directory in your `PATH` for easy access, e.g. for Linux:

 ```